-- a) Security Audit: The TOE is able generates audit records of security relevant events that include at least date and time of the event, subject identity and outcome for security events. - b) Cryptographic Support: The TOE provides protection of the communications surrounding the remote administrative sessions from disclosure and from modification. - c) Identification & Authentication: The TOE allows the users to acknowledge end-user license agreements and view warning banners prior to providing identification and authentication data. - d) Security Monitoring with Security Information and Event Management (SIEM): The TOE is able to identify potential misuse or intrusions and send an alarm to incident management SA views. - e) Security Management: The TOE allows only authorized administrators to manage the security functions and TSF data of the TOE via a web-based User Interface. - f) Protection of the TSF: The TOE provides protection mechanisms for its security functions through authentication and appropriate permissions before any administrative operations or access to TOE data and resources can be performed on the TSF. - g) TOE Access: The TOE terminates interactive sessions after administrative configured period of time. - h) Trusted path/channels: The TOE requires remote users to initiate a trusted communication path using TLS for initial user authentication.
+- a) Security Audit: The TOE is able to generate audit records of security relevant events that include at least date and time of the event, subject identity and outcome for security events. - b) Cryptographic Support: The Transport Layer Security (TLS 1.2) protocol in FIPS mode is used to provide protection of the communications surrounding the remote administrative sessions from disclosure and from modification. - c) Identification & Authentication: The TOE allows the users to acknowledge enduser license agreements and view warning banners prior to providing identification and authentication data. - d) Security Monitoring with Security Information and Event Management (SIEM): The TOE receives network packets, reconstructs network transactions, extracts metadata, and applies rules.
+The TOE is able to identify potential misuse or intrusions and send an alarm to incident management SA views. - e) Security Management: The TOE allows only authorized administrators to manage the security functions and TSF data of the TOE via a web-based User Interface. - f) Protection of the TSF: The TOE provides protection mechanisms for its security functions. - g) TOE Access: The TOE terminates interactive sessions after administrative configured period of time. - h) Trusted path/channels: The TOE requires remote users to initiate a trusted communication path using TLS for initial user authentication.